mechash/Opti-MC-MServer/Server-End-Installation.md

 ### Step 8 : Running the Server after each Reboot

-If you are planing to use your Raspberry Pi only for hosting minecraft server to play with your friends you can follow this step.
+If you are planning to use your Raspberry Pi only for hosting Minecraft servers to play with your friends, you can follow this step.

 - Change work directory

   ```md
      cd ~/Opti-MC-MServer
   ```
-- Giveing permission to the scrip
+- Giving permission to the scrip

   ```md
   sudo chmod +x mc-server.sh